sopra-fs21-group-01/server/README.md

 - **Wild four card**: This card allows you to call the next color played and requires the next player to pick 4 cards from the DRAW pile.
 ### Game play
 The Host of the Lobby first has to decide which gamemode is played and based upon that, each player becomes the selected amount of cards in the beginning of the game.
 Now the player who begins has to look at the discard pile if there is for example a Green 7, you must play a Green card or any color with the number 7.
 Or, you may play any Wild card or a Wild Draw 4 card.
-If you don't have anything that matches, you must pick a card from the DRAW pile and the next player's turn begins. (explain what happen with uno genaue logik)
+If you don't have anything that matches, you must pick a card from the DRAW pile and the next player's turn begins.
+In case that you are playing your second last card, you have to push the UNO button until your next turn, if you don't press the button you receive a extra card.
+As soon as you have put down all cards xou win the game.

 ## Technologies
 For this Project we used the client/server archictecture.
 And in order to connect both components we used the standardized REST interface.